vpelletier/pprofile/README.rst

-Robert Kern's line_profiler_ is a very nice alternative providing line-level profiling granularity, but in my opinion it has a few drawbacks which (in addition to the attractive technical chalenge) made me start pprofile:
+Robert Kern's line_profiler_ is a very nice alternative providing line-level profiling granularity, but in my opinion it has a few drawbacks which (in addition to the attractive technical challenge) made me start pprofile:

 - It is not pure-python.
 This choice makes sense for performance but makes usage with pypy difficult and requires installation (I value